eike-welk/borg-backup-scripts/borg-backup-readme.rst

 1. Mount the external hard disk to the configured directory.
 2. Run `borg-backup-rsync.sh`.

-The external hard disk must be configured in `/etc/borg-backup/repo-secrets.sh`.
+The external hard disk(s) must be configured in `/etc/borg-backup/rsync-config.sh`.

 ===============================================================================